Professor Michael Leyshon

 Associate Professor in Social Geography & Head of the Centre for Geography and Environmental Science

 Peter Lanyon A88

 Peter Lanyon Building, University of Exeter, Penryn Campus, Treliever Road, Penryn, Cornwall, TR10 9FE, UK

-We attract funding from a variety of sources, such as the Economic and Social Research Council (ESRC), the European Regional Development Fund (ERDF), European Social Fund (ESF), National Endowment for Science, Technology and the Arts (NESTA), NHS, Cornwall Council, amongst others.
+We attract funding from a variety of sources, such as the Economic and Social Research Council (ESRC), the European Regional Development Fund (ERDF), European Social Fund (ESF), EU Interreg, National Endowment for Science, Technology and the Arts (NESTA), NHS, Cornwall Council, amongst others.

 Follow us on Twitter or Facebook and sign up to our mailing list to keep up to date with the latest news, events and publications.

 Although much attention has focussed on the question of how businesses could help society mitigate climate change, little is known about how entrepreneurs communicate knowledge and reach a working consensus.
 I have two lines of research in this area.
 (1) Working with Dr Katharina Kaesehage, University of Edinburgh, we explore how entrepreneurs build a ‘commons logic’ and innovate social solution around climate change within their networks.
 We advise policy makers to actively support the usage of those mechanisms to help networks create more alternative institutions.
 (2) Working alongside Dr Shuks Esmene and Dr Timothy Taylor, Medical School University of Exeter, we explore how new innovative scientific knowledges on electric vehicles and climate change are communicated to publics to create a networked response to climate adaptation and mitigation.